Kharos102/kharos102.github.io/docs/_posts/2020-08-22-FoxitFuzz.markdown

 ![Debugging FoxitReader](/assets/FoxitFuzz/vtable_analysis.png)

-We know how to view the vtable as teh pointer to the vtable is the first 4-bytes (32bit) when dumping the object.
+We know how to view the vtable as the pointer to the vtable is the first 4-bytes (32bit) when dumping the object.

 During this process we can notice multiple differences compared to the older versions of FoxitReader, including changes to existing function prototypes and the introduction of new vtable functions that require to be called.